jgerstmayr/EXUDYN/README.rst

 +  Complete unit tests are added to new program parts during development; for more complex processes, tests are available in Python
 +  In order to implement the sometimes difficult formulations and algorithms without errors, error avoidance is always prioritized.
 +  To generate efficient code, classes for parallelization (vectorization and multithreading) are provided.
 We live the principle that parallelization takes place on multi-core processors with a central main memory, and thus an increase in efficiency through parallelization is only possible with small systems, as long as the program runs largely in the cache of the processor cores.
 Vectorization is tailored to SIMD commands as they have Intel processors, but could also be extended to GPGPUs in the future.
-+  The user interface (Python) provides a 1:1 image of the system and the processes running in it, which can be controlled with the extensive possibilities of Python.
++  The user interface (Python) provides a nearly 1:1 image of the system and the processes running in it, which can be controlled with the extensive possibilities of Python.

 C++ Code structure